XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Data: N bytes

-B0: Startup status (0 startup successful, 1 mode mismatch, other values startup failed)
+B0: Startup status (0 success, 1 mode mismatch, other values failure)

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 MCU Returns

-- This command indicates that the XU316 startup process is completed and normal operation can begin
+- This command indicates XU316 startup flow is complete and ready to begin normal operation

-- Contains startup status information to inform MCU whether startup was successful or encountered problems
+- Contains startup status info to inform MCU if startup succeeded or encountered problems

-The following commands can only be used after XU316 startup is completed (after sending 0x05 command and receiving response)
+The following commands can only be used after XU316 startup completion (after sending 0x05 command and receiving response)

 3.3.1 Report Application Status (0x20)¶